 Below is a short collection of some noteworthy moments that have occurred during our music sessions.

-A gentleman who used to professionally play the violin, but had recently stopped due to his dementia was partnered with one of our volunteers with a viola.
+A gentleman who used to professionally play the violin, but had recently stopped due to his dementia was partnered with one of our team members with a viola.
 The viola is very similar to the violin and just a bit bigger.
-After some encouragement from our volunteer this gentleman began to play along to the song other participants were playing on the keyboards and he lit up completely, smiling ear to ear.
+After some encouragement from our team members this gentleman began to play along to the song other participants were playing on the keyboards and he lit up completely, smiling ear to ear.
 This was a man who didn’t engage in other activities at the facility and did little other than sit and stare blankly.
 Our music program truly improved his quality of life; he mentioned how much fun he was having and that he always looked forward to our weekly session.